JoshDoesIT/JoshDoes.IT-Website/content/blog/ai-embeddings-control-mapping.md

 ---
 title: 'Building an AI-Powered Control Mapper: From Concept to Production'
 date: '2025-11-15'
 description: 'How I built an intelligent workflow using AI embeddings to automatically map security controls between compliance frameworks.
-A deep dive into embeddings, semantic similarity, and the journey from manual mapping to automated intelligence.'
+A deep dive into embeddings, semantic similarity, and the journey from manual to automated mapping.'
 tags: ['AI', 'Machine Learning', 'Compliance', 'Automation']
 icon: 'fa-file-code'
 ---